- Employee coaching has been linked to affect employee skills motivation and performance at work.

 If your employees feel like they're repeating the same arduous tasks rather than being trusted with new projects, they won't be engaged.
 It's important that you coach them through new experiences so they have the chance to learn and grow.

-Mook stated that companies where management is supportive, collaborative and open – traits of a good coach as cited by respondents – fuel an environment where employees are engaged, satisfied, positive and productive.
+Mook stated that companies where management is supportive, collaborative, and open – traits of a good coach as cited by respondents – fuel an environment where employees are engaged, satisfied, positive, and productive.

-"Coaching is one of the instruments that we see can really boost performance and also help realize potential for people," said Alejandro Campos, head of talent management and organizational development at Continental Tire Worldwide.
+"Coaching is one of the instruments that we see can really boost performance and also help realize the potential for people," said Alejandro Campos, head of talent management and organizational development at Continental Tire Worldwide.